onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-798933
-   :target: XNF
+   :target: VNF or PNF
    :keyword: SHOULD
    :impacts: dcae
    :validation_mode: in_service
    :introduced: casablanca

-   The xNF **SHOULD** deliver event records that fall into the event domains supported by VES.
+   The VNF or PNF **SHOULD** deliver event records that fall into the event domains supported by VES.

 .. req::
    :id: R-821839
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :impacts: dcae
    :validation_mode: in_service
    :introduced: casablanca
    :updated: dublin

-   The xNF **MUST** deliver event records to ONAP using the common transport mechanisms and protocols defined in this specification.
+   The VNF or PNF **MUST** deliver event records to ONAP using the common transport mechanisms and protocols defined in this specification.

-The term 'Event Record' is used throughout this document to represent various forms of telemetry or instrumentation made available by the xNFs including, faults, status events, various other types of xNF measurements and logs.
+The term 'Event Record' is used throughout this document to represent various forms of telemetry or instrumentation made available by the VNFs or PNFs including, faults, status events, various other types of VNF or PNF measurements and logs.

 Common structures and delivery protocols for other types of data will be given